teambit/bit/scopes/workspace/variants/variants.docs.md

 ### Select a rule set via namespace

 This option is recommended as it decouples your components' configurations from the workspace's file structure.
 It handles components using fundamental definitions that pertain to function and purpose, via their namespace.
-The namespace selector behave like a glob pattern where the component name used as a file path matched against the pattern.
-This means that namespace selector for example support `*` to one part exactly where `**` match arbitrary parts of the component name.
+The namespace selector behaves like a glob pattern, with the component name (including its namespace) being the equivalent of a file path being matched against the pattern.
+Specifically, this means that namespace selectors support the location-specific `*` matcher, and the 'anywhere' `**` matcher for matching the component name.

 In the following example, any component under the `utility-functions` namespace (and it's sub-namespaces) will be included in this rule set:

 ```json